161 Black-Owned Businesses to Support Right Now (and All Year Long)

-Support the Black community—and score some seriously amazing items in the process.
+Support the Black community and score some seriously amazing products in the process

 Black people have contributed to American society and culture from this country’s founding, and of course, Black History Month is a good time to acknowledge that.
-After all, you probably never learned about many of the Black inventors who made all of our lives easier or entrepreneurs such as Madam C.J.
+After all, you probably never learned about many of the Black inventors who made all our lives easier, or entrepreneurs such as Madam C.J.
 Walker and Annie Malone, who revolutionized the hair industry.
-But while it’s important to honor and commemorate these contributions, which have been a part of the fabric of our economy for generations, it’s also essential to support the Black entrepreneurs who are currently in business—and for more than just a month.
+But while it’s important to honor and commemorate these contributions, which have been a part of the fabric of our economy for generations, it’s also essential to support the Black entrepreneurs who are currently in business—and for more than just one month out of the year.
 That said, Black History Month is the perfect time to shine a light on Black-owned businesses and brands.

 What makes a business Black-owned?

-The National Minority Supplier Development Council (NMSDC) defines a Black-owned business as one in which 51 percent or more is owned, operated, and controlled by Black Americans.
+The National Minority Supplier Development Council (NMSDC) defines a Black-owned business as one in which 51% or more is owned, operated and controlled by Black Americans.
 The owner must be a “U.S. citizen of African descent,” which means that African immigrants who have become citizens also qualify.
-If the business is publicly owned, at least 51 percent of the stock must be owned by Black shareholders.
+If the business is publicly owned, at least 51% of the stock must be owned by Black shareholders.

 What is the largest Black-owned business?

 The real-estate investment trust company RLJ Lodging Trust is one of the largest Black-owned public businesses in America, with assets of $5.92 billion as of June 2020.
 Other notable big businesses include World Wide Technology, a global tech consulting firm; Salamander Resort & Spa, which is owned by Sheila C. Johnson, co-founder of BET; and ActOne Group, the largest privately held, woman- and minority-owned workforce management company in the United States.